Eastern Orthodox leader is on a US visit to meet with Trump and receive award for environmental work

-Ecumenical Patriarch Bartholomew, the spiritual leader of Eastern Orthodox Christians, is making his first visit in four years to the United States, where he was scheduled to meet Monday afternoon with President Donald Trump and receive honors for his environmental advocacy.
+Ecumenical Patriarch Bartholomew, the spiritual leader of Eastern Orthodox Christians, is making his first visit in four years to the United States, where he met Monday afternoon with President Donald Trump and is slated to receive honors for his environmental advocacy.

 Bartholomew arrived in Washington Sunday and is scheduled to make various U.S. appearances through Sept.
 25.